 If you love cheese as much as we do, you’ll want the most accurate measurements possible.
 For cheese, that measurement is weight.

 When you measure by weight, you’ll know exactly how much scrumptious cheese is going into whatever delicious treat you’re cooking up, leaving no room for confusion.

-But what if your recipe only gives a volumetric measurement like cups, or if you don’t have a food scale?
-In that case we have some useful rules of thumb for you to follow, depending on the type of cheese you’re using.
+But what if your recipe only gives a volumetric measurement like cups?
+What if you don’t have a food scale?
+In that case, we have some useful rules for you to follow depending on the type of cheese you’re using.